xyzmean/amneziawg-openwrt/README.md

 **Q: How are versions named?**
 A: Versioning follows the pattern `x.y.z` where `x` and `y` represent the current AmneziaWG version, and `z` corresponds to the YAAWG version.

+**Q: I get errors on steps `Download and prepare SDK`, `Checkout OpenWRT repository`, `Update feeds`.
+Any advice?**
+A: It looks like the OpenWRT repository went for a coffee break and ins unavailable at the moment.
+Try restarting the workflow in 15-40 minutes.

 ## Project description

 This project aims to update the sources of the initial AmneziaWG repository and align them as closely as possible with four upstream projects ([luci-proto-wireguard](https://github.com/openwrt/luci/tree/master/protocols/luci-proto-wireguard), [amneziawg-tools](https://github.com/amnezia-vpn/amneziawg-tools/), [amneziawg-linux-kernel-module](https://github.com/amnezia-vpn/amneziawg-linux-kernel-module), [amneziawg-go](https://github.com/amnezia-vpn/amneziawg-go)).